Electrical and Computer Engineering

 Prerequisites: CS 2433, ECEN 2714, and (ECEN 2233 or ECEN 3233), all with a "C" or better.

-Description: A comprehensive introduction to technology and applications of microprocessors.
-Topics include computer hardware, software, programming, computation, interfacing, I/O, communication, data acquisition, data representation, and numerical analysis.
-Applications of general-purpose and application-specific processors in various disciplines of engineering and engineering problem solving.
+Description: A comprehensive introduction to technology and applications of microcontrollers/microprocessors in solving engineering problems.
+Topics include computer principle, computer hardware/software, programming, IO interfacing, communication, memory, data acquisition, data representation, and numerical analysis.
 Previously offered as ENSC 3213.

 Credit hours: 3